FBergeron/tomotko-qt4/README.txt

 I suspect that it's because I'm running Ubuntu under VirtualBox but it's not confirmed.

+Also, the first time I invoked the QFileDialog, I got this error:

+D-Bus library appears to be incorrectly set up; failed to open "/var/lib/dbus/machine-id": No such file or directory.

+To fix this, in scratchbox:

+dbus-uuidgen --ensure

+To print QString in maemo to debug the application, I use this:

+cerr << aString.toStdString() << endl;

 To make the binary deb file for i386 architecture, first compile and build the executable for i386 architecture then, outside scratchbox :

 > cd /scratchbox/users/fred/home/fred/tomotko